linq2db/linq2db/NuGet/Readme.txt

 - fix: name spelling fix: ForeingKeyInfo -> ForeignKeyInfo (#941)
 - fix: Sql.Lower/Sql.Upper functions should be evaluated on server when possible (#819)
 - fix: [Firebird] fixed Sql.DatePart function support for seconds and milliseconds (#967)

+- other changes: t4models repository moved to main repository

-- development: SelectQuery class refactoring (#936, #938)
+- for developers: SelectQuery class refactoring (#936, #938)
-- development: *DataProviders.txt tests configuration file replaced with JSON-based *DataProviders.json files (TODO: add link to readme when it is updated)
+- for developers: *DataProviders.txt tests configuration file replaced with JSON-based *DataProviders.json files (TODO: add link to readme when it is updated)
-- development: migrated to latest C# version
+- for developers: migrated to latest C# version
-- development: moved methods SchemaProviderBase.ToTypeName(), SchemaProviderBase.ToValidName() to public API (#944, #963)
+- for developers: moved methods SchemaProviderBase.ToTypeName(), SchemaProviderBase.ToValidName() to public API (#944, #963)
+- for developers: dual owner/schema naming replaced with schema name in code

 LINQ to DB 1.10.1  Release Notes
 ---------------------------------